Trips With Tykes

 San Francisco Painted Ladies in Alamo Square

-Last but certainly not least is my home city, the City by the Bay!
+Next up for spring break fun is my home city, the City by the Bay!
 San Francisco has so much to offer no matter how long you have to visit.
-Spend the entire week exploring sites like Pier 39, Alcatraz, Chinatown, Golden Gate Park, Union Square, and many more family-friendly sites.
+Spend the entire week exploring sites like Pier 39, Alcatraz, Ghirardelli Square, Chinatown, Golden Gate Park, Union Square, and many more family-friendly sites.
 Or use San Francisco as a jumping off point for other excursions around Northern California.

 There are a million different hotel choices in San Francisco but I personally love the Westin St. Francis for its prime Union Square location.